 Queens Head last orders

-My first memory of the Queens Head was being invited by councillor Norman Baker to go for a drink after a Nailsea Town Council meeting.
+My first memory of the Queens Head was being invited in the mid 1980s by councillor Norman Baker to go for a drink after a Nailsea Town Council meeting.

 For me at that time the pub represented a den of iniquity having read all the tabloid stories about wearing ‘red sweaters and putting your keys in the middle’!